-Even for the individual breakfast cereal brands themselves, there’s increased competition within their category.
-If you combine all the store brands together, they would represent the market leader ahead of General Mills and Kellogg’s.
+So, combine all the store brands together and they are the market leader.
+Far ahead of General Mills and Kellogg’s.

 Kashi’s attempt to get adults to eat cereal.

-In the US, anyway, there are fewer younger people.
-The birth rate has been in a five-year decline, with children below the age of 17 becoming the smallest segment of the US population.
+In the US, there are fewer younger people.
+And, the birth rate has been in a five-year decline.
+With children below the age of 17 becoming the smallest segment of the US population.

 Cold breakfast cereal is primarily a kid’s breakfast.
-With less of them around, the size of the cold cereal market is sure to shrink.
+And, with less of them around, the size of the cold cereal market is shrinking.

-What’s a cold sugary cereal to do, short of encouraging couples to have more babies?
+So, what’s a cold sugary cereal to do?
+That is, short of encouraging couples to have more babies?